AdeelAslamUnimore/StreamIEJoin/README.md

 ## Deploying the JAR as a Storm Topology

 1. **Rename the JAR File:**
    - Rename the generated JAR file to a suitable name.
-For example, if your JAR file is named `NYCSELFJOIN.jar`, you might rename it to `storm_topology.jar`.
+For example, for self join re-named `NYCSELFJOIN.jar`.

 2. **Transfer the JAR to the Master Node:**
    - Transfer the renamed JAR file to the master node of your cluster using a tool like `scp` or any other method that suits your environment.